-WCPL and HGMPL are part of the energy infrastructure business of Hiranandani Group which was established in 1978.
+WCPL and HMPL are part of the energy infrastructure business of Hiranandani Group which was established in 1978.
 Hiranandani Group has an established market position in the real estate and integrated township development industry.
 The group has a strong presence in Mumbai real estate market for the last four decades and has earned a strong reputation for development of mixed use townships, the reputed projects being Hiranandani Gardens, Powai and Hiranandani Estate, Thane.
 The financial flexibility of the group is demonstrated by its highly saleable residential and commercial assets.

-The promoters of WCPL have already infused a total of Rs.336 Cr.
-By the means of equity and unsecured loans as on May 24, 2019, as against their total contribution of Rs.500 Cr. towards the project.
-Acuité while arriving at the rating has factored additional funding support from the promoters in case there is a cost overrun in completing the aforementioned project.
+The promoters of WCPL have already infused a total of Rs.823.86 Cr. by means of equity and unsecured loans as on December 31, 2020, as against their expected contribution of Rs.500 Cr. towards the project.
+This additional funding support shows the strong financial position of Hiranandani Group and Acuité while arriving at the rating, has factored additional funding support from the promoters in case there is any further cost overrun in completing the aforementioned project.

 Mr. Darshan Hiranandani (son of Mr. Niranjan Hiranandani) is the managing director of WCPL and oversees the operations of the energy infrastructure (gas transportation) of the Group.
 He has been instrumental in the conceptualization of the current project and is actively involved in contract negotiations with LNG suppliers and end-users.
 Mr. Niranjan Hiranandani oversees the general and overall progress of the project.
 Mr. Darshan Hiranandani, is further supported by qualified key management personnel, some of whom have long experience in the oil and gas sector having served on the board of Indian Oil majors like GAIL (India) Limited, Indian Oil Corporation Limited (IOCL) and Bharat Petroleum Corporation Limited (BPCL).
 Acuité believes that the foray into energy infrastructure is part of the diversification strategy of the Hiranandani Group and WCPL, being an integral part of that strategy, will be strongly supported by the promoters.
-Nevertheless, the timely infusion of funds by the promoters in their personal capacity or through Hiranandani Group companies, prior to achieving COD and during the regular course of operations of the LNG terminal will remain a key rating sensitivity factor.
+The project has achieved physical progress of 86.47% as on December 31, 2020 as against 85.85% as on March 31, 2020 which remained slow on account of outbreak of Covid-19 as well as cancellation of FSRU agreement with previous supplier.
+The trial runs for the project was earlier expected to start by December 30, 2020 which is expected to further delay by couple of months.
+The project has shown instances of timely infusion of funds by the promoters in their personal capacity or through Hiranandani Group companies and the same is expected further also, prior to achieving COD and during the regular course of operations of the LNG terminal.
+Thus will remain continue to remain a key rating sensitivity factor.